Study leave

 Applying for study leave

-Complete the Study leave application form and provide it to the Academic Head of Unit.
+Complete the Study leave application form (.doc) and provide it to the Academic Head of Unit.
 You should check with your Department Head or administrator to find out what the cut-off date is for leave applications.
 If your application is approved by your Head/Director it will be forwarded to the Dean, as applicable for approval.
 Your department will confirm approval and will enter the leave in Workday about one month prior to the leave start date.

 Salary percentage while on study leave

-Years of Service Leave Duration Salary Percentage
+Years of Service6-month Leave12-month Leave

 MSP Coverage while on study leave